stdevPavelmc/mailad/Simplify_AD_config.md

 # Simplify the AD configuration for the users

-Since August 2020 we introduced a simplified version of AD user's properties configuration schema.
+Since the end of February 2020 we introduced a simplified version of AD user's properties configuration schema.

 Formerly you had to setup 4 properties for a single user, a tedious task if you has many users, the properties was this (for the record):